tidepool-org/dfaker/README.md

 #Tidepool Dfaker

-dfaker is a fake data generator that simulates diabetes data over time.

-**Note**, this project is under active development.
+Dfaker is a command line tool that generates fake diabetes data.
+It is designed to fit Tidepool's data model description, creating data for any desired numbers of days.
+For a reference to the data model and the format specifications, [click here](http://developer.tidepool.io/data-model/v1/).
+Running dfaker will generate a JSON-formatted file.
+An example data file, ran with the default settings can be found [here](https://github.com/tidepool-org/dfaker/blob/master/device-data.json).
+For further reference about dfaker, read the developer documantation [here](https://github.com/tidepool-org/dfaker/blob/master/developer_documentation.md).

-#Set up
+#Set Up

-dfaker runs with python3.
+Dfaker runs with python3.
 In addition, using the Anaconda scientific Python distribution is recommended as the easiest way of getting all project dependencies.
 The anaconda installation for python3 can be [found here](http://continuum.io/downloads#py34).

 Alternatively, installing the following packages will work as well: